lsgunth/failcov/README.md

      This is fairly simplistic at this point so care may need to be taken with overly generally function names.

+  * `FAILINJ_EXIT_DONE` - Error code to use when no failure was injected and, therefore, all error paths have seen an injected error.

 The following environment variables can be used to ignore specific types of errors in specific functions.
 The all take a space separated list of function names which, if seen in the back trace, cause libfailinj to